This itinerary will take you to three of the culturally richest regions of France, at a relaxed pace and away from the beaten tracks.

 - You will stay in a comfortable room which may have original frescos dating back to 1620 on the walls (for the early birds) and also enjoy a vast park, tennis court and a huge swimming pool.
 In the evening, enjoy a drink in one of the many "salons" where you will always feel welcome.

-From Saint Malo to Mont Saint Michel
+From Saint Malo to the Mont Saint Michel

-- Reside for 5 nights in a peaceful countryside house, located between Bayeux old town and the Landing Beaches.
+- Reside for 5 nights in a peaceful countryside house, located between Bayeux's old town and the Landing Beaches.
 Your hosts travel a lot and will be happy to share many tips with you.

 - Jump into the local history: from William the Conqueror in the 11th century whose adventures are illustrated in the Bayeux tapestry, to the Battle of Normandy in 1944.

-- From your B&B, you are within reach of all the D-Day sites and museums: from Sainte Mère Eglise to Ouistreham, Isigny, pointe du Hoc, the artificial port of Arromanches or the Caen Memorial.
+- From your B&B, you are within reach of all the D-Day sites and museums: from Sainte Mère Eglise to Ouistreham, Isigny, Pointe du Hoc, the artificial port of Arromanches or the Caen Memorial.

-Last Step: Giverny & Monet’s house
+Last Step: Giverny & Monet’s house and gardens

-- On your last day, you are only a 1hr drive to CDG Airport where we would suggest you return the rental car.
+- On your last day, you are only a 1hr drive to CDG Airport where we suggest you return the rental car.

 Private Guide to Versailles Palace